Saiii31/EMP-Tracker_Using_SpringBoot/README.md

 # EMP-Tracker_Using_SpringBoot

 ## Overview
-Emp-Tracker System is a full-stack Employee Management System that improves HR workflow efficiency by 40%.
-It provides role-based access control for over 100 users and supports CRUD operations along with real-time performance tracking.
+Emp-Tracker System is a full-stack Employee Management System that improved HR workflow efficiency, by managing 100+ employees.
+We have also Developed CRUD operations so that i would get easier to manage employees for HR

 ## Tech Stack
 - **Frontend:** HTML, CSS, JavaScript, ReactJS